 I have had a lifetime of studying how we function as human beings; what makes us healthy and fulfilled, and what drives us.
 Over this time I have acquired a broad understanding of both neurobiology (how our brains work), and various psychological models; particularly from the more modern fields of positive psychology, needs based psychology and process work, but also including the older ideas of Freud and Jung which paved the way for much current practice.
 I have also studied some non-Western psychological models e.g. from Chinese and Indian philosophies.

 In addition to running my own practice I am also an Associate with Olivier Mythodrama which uses the power of drama and the timeless stories of Shakespeare for transformative leadership training.
-I am also accredited to provide counselling with the charity PTSD Resolution, which provides free treatment to veterans and their families for mental health problems associated with military trauma.
-I am a qualified course leader on the acclaimed Just What We Need programme for parents, and I am a volunteer counsellor with Ignite a charity which supports young people to achieve their potential.
+I am also accredited to provide counselling with the charity PTSD Resolution, which provides free treatment to veterans and their families for mental health problems associated with military trauma and I am a qualified course leader on the acclaimed Just What We Need programme for parents.

 When I am not working I sing in a local choir, write, act and direct for a community theatre group and spend as much time as possible nurturing my garden or getting out for a walk in nature.
 I am a lifelong learner and am working towards my Permaculture Design Diploma to be able to assist people in meeting at least part of their nutritional needs through the creation of small-scale food gardens.